gardener/gardener/docs/proposals/20-ha-control-planes.md

 ##### Resource thresholds

 For an etcd pod, there is a corresponding `vpa` object defined.
 With a single replica etcd setup, if the VPA recommendation changes, the etcd pod is evicted eventually to come up with the new recommended values, then there used to be a downtime.
-For a multi-replica etcd cluster which is either spread across nodes within a single zone or multiple zones, there should not be any downtime introduced due to VPA scaling of etcd pods with a [pod disruption budget(#disruptions-and-zero-downtime-maintenance).
+For a multi-replica etcd cluster which is either spread across nodes within a single zone or multiple zones, there should not be any downtime introduced due to VPA scaling of etcd pods with a [pod disruption budget](#disruptions-and-zero-downtime-maintenance).

 **Scenario #1**